Wall Street surges, led by energy and materials

 (Reuters) - Wall Street surged on Tuesday, with the Dow Jones Industrial Average ending more than 2% higher as investors bought energy and materials stocks and looked beyond a recent rise in coronavirus cases.

-Amazon slipped 0.6%.
-It and other recently strong performing technology and growth stocks, including Facebook and Netflix, recovered from deeper losses, giving the Nasdaq a last minute spurt.
+Amazon.com Inc finished down 0.6%.
+A recovery from deeper losses by Amazon and other technology and growth stocks that recently have performed strongly, including Facebook and Netflix, gave the Nasdaq a last-minute spurt.

 “Today is counterintuitive.
 We are reading about California’s economy shutting down and a record spike in cases in Florida, and yet you have energy stocks leading,” said Bob Shea, chief executive officer at TrimTabs Asset Management in New York.
 “We’re seeing a mini-rotation into value.”